sinatra/sinatra/README.md

 erb :overview, :locals => { :text => textile(:introduction) }
 ```

-Note that you may also call the +textile+ method from within other templates:
+Note that you may also call the `textile` method from within other templates:

 ```ruby
 %h1 Hello From Haml!